EldadZZipori/os-who-says-ni/docs/ASS4_TASK.md

 - [x] Just creeate a proccess table and make sure that after bootstrap we can see it in gdb, with the kernel proccess.

+## October 15th 2024
+- Worked together in a vscode livesession (this will show up as Eldad's work)

+## October 16th 2024
+- Worked together vscode livesession (this will show up as Eldad's work)